-This story is by Erica Roberts and was part of our 2020 Summer Writing Contest.
+This story is by Erica Roberts and won an Honorable Mention in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

 The hum of the fan, the rumble of cars a block away, his own inhales and exhales.
 He could almost feel the quiet house with its thick, cold walls closing in on him.
 He got up then, with the agility of a man much younger than seventy-five.

 His bedroom door swung open on hinges much too loud.
 Each stair whined and creaked under his bare feet.
 In the kitchen, he listened to the coffee gurgle as he poured it into Lori’s favorite mug.

 Marty walked to the front door and peeked outside.
 Tiny droplets began to form on the windows.
 The sky was low today, sitting just above the pine trees lining his property.
 He could just make out the street in front of his house through the fog, but to the left and right, his neighbors’ homes were completely obscured.
 He listened for cars and heard nothing.

 He slurped the last of his coffee and turned back toward the kitchen.